 What is a State Department Travel Warning and do I need approval from the Reves Center to travel to my proposed research location?

 The US State Department issues travel warnings to countries when long-term conditions make that country dangerous or unstable.
 If you plan to travel to a country which is on the State Department’s Travel Warnings list, you must petition for approval from the College, under the W&M Travel Warning Policy.
 This policy applies to all undergraduate student travel sponsored, organized, supported or recognized by the College of William & Mary.

-If you wish to petition for approval to travel to a country under a Travel Warning, you should contact Sylvia Mitterndorfer, Director of Global Education for information about the petition process.
-All petitions for summer 2014 Charles Center-funded travel/research in a country under a Travel Warning must be received by the Director of Global Education at the Reves Center no later than 5 p.m. on Monday, February 17, 2014.
+If you wish to petition for approval to travel to a country under a Travel Warning, you should contact [[nsvasquez, Nick Vasquez]], International Travel and Security Manager, for information about the petition process.
+All petitions for summer 2017 Charles Center-funded travel/research in a country under a Travel Warning must be received by the Reves Center as soon as possible and no later than April 15, 2018.

 Who reads the applications and chooses the recipients?

 A committee of William and Mary faculty members reviews the applications and determines the recipients.
 The decisions of this committee are final.